ChalmersSCG/bylaws/README.md

-If the society is dissolved any financial means, or possessions of the society, is donated to the Student Union, with the wish to be used towards fulfilling \[sec:vision\]  as it is stated when the dissolution takes effect.
+If the society is dissolved any financial means, or possessions of the society, is donated to the Student Union, with the wish to be used towards fulfilling the Vision as it is stated when the dissolution takes effect.